ECPina/120-work/HW-7/readme.md

 ## Description of What the Original Code is Doing

 <!--
---This is a Comment Block--

-Please describe what the original code is doing.
+_Please describe what the original code is doing._

-Why is it working the way it is?
+_Why is it working the way it is?_

-What does each line do?
+_What does each line do?_

 // creates an object named ball let ball = {};